 This venture for the Perssons is not a “by the way, let’s buy an investment.”
 Rather, it has been a dream of theirs to create a place where people can gather to celebrate moments that matter.
 In fact, that is their theme for The Carolina Estate, “Celebrating All Moments That Matter.”

-They had been looking for a place for a wedding and event destination for over a year without success, when a friend told them about the Roxboro Country Club property.
-After doing their due-diligence and running the numbers (Martin’s expertise) they were able to purchase 23 acres that included the clubhouse, lake, what used to be holes one and two, the front half of the 15th fairway through the woods, and back to the old putting green side of the 18th green.
+They had been looking for a place for a wedding and event destination for over a year without success, when a friend told them about the property near Hyco Lake.
+After doing their due diligence and running the numbers, which is Martin’s expertise, they were able to purchase 23 acres.
+That piece of The Carolina Estate includes the clubhouse, lake, what used to be holes one and two, the front half of the 15th fairway through the woods, and back to the old putting green side of the 18th green.

 Ain’t From Around Here

 The Perssons “ain’t from ’round here” but that shouldn’t matter.
 They currently live just down the road in Cary.
 I will fill you in later about where they have been until now, but what does matter is that they have had a life-long passion and history of creating spaces and environments for special occasions where people can enjoy themselves.